eric-rosen/LeArmKinematics/README.md

 <img src="./imgs/out.gif" alt="LeArm Visualization" style="width: 300px;">

 # Getting Started
-First, clone this library:
+First, clone this git repo:
 ```
 git clone https://github.com/eric-rosen/LeArmKinematics.git
 ```
-Then, you can setup package via pip:s
+Then, go into the directory, and the setup via pip:
 ```
+cd /PATH/TO/LeArmKinematics
 pip install .
 ```
 Then, you're done!
 You should now be able to import `learm` in python: